Martha Finnemore: Early life and education

+Career

+Finnemore has held research appointments at the Brookings Institution and Stanford University.

+As of March 2026 she is professor of political science and international affairs at the Elliott School of International Affairs of George Washington University.

+Work and publications

 In The Purpose of Intervention (2003), she finds that the types of military interventions that states engage in have changed over time.
 For example, it was accepted practice for states to intervene militarily to collect debts during the 19th century, but it became widely rejected in the 20th century.
 Similarly, she shows that the type and frequency of humanitarian interventions have changed drastically since the 19th century, with a massive increase in humanitarian interventions since the end of the Cold War.
 According to Finnemore, existing realist and liberal theories of international relations cannot account for these changes.
 Using a constructivist approach, she finds that changing normative contexts led states to conceive of their interests differently.
 International norms altered common understandings of the appropriate ends and means of military intervention, as well as which humans were deserving of military protection by outsiders.

-In Rules for the World (2004), Finnemore and Barnett argue that international organizations derive power and autonomy from their rational-legal authority and control of information.
+In Rules for the World (co-authored by Michael Barnett; 2004), Finnemore and Barnett argue that international organizations derive power and autonomy from their rational-legal authority and control of information.
 International organizations are therefore purposive social agents that can act inconsistently with the intentions of the founders of the organizations (which are often states).
 In contrast to some realist and liberal theories of international relations, Barnett and Finnemore show that international organizations are not just a reflection of state interests and that they do not necessarily act efficiently.
 International organizations can develop bureaucratic cultures that result in adverse outcomes (what they call "pathologies").
 They list five mechanisms that breed organizational pathologies: